How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Update Ubuntu Before Installing PowerShell

-Refresh the package index and install any pending upgrades before you add a new repository.
-That reduces dependency churn and avoids mixing old package metadata with the new Microsoft feed.
+Refresh the package index and apply pending upgrades before adding a new repository or installing a downloaded package.
+This reduces dependency churn and avoids mixing stale package metadata with the Microsoft package source.

 sudo apt update && sudo apt upgrade -y